-The 2007 Caboolture Shire Trails Strategy identified the Caboolture Wamuran Rail Trail as a major project that could be developed.
+The 2007 Caboolture Shire Trails Strategy identified the Caboolture Wamuran Rail Trail as a potential major project that could be developed.
 At the time, council had previously investigated the possibility of converting the Caboolture to Wamuran Rail Corridor to a multi-use recreation trail.
 The strategy reported that there were significant benefits to be gained by developing the rail trail, both for local residents and potential visitors.
 It identified that the trail had significant potential to attract visitors to the area (the distance is attractive for day trippers).
-The trail will also provide walk and cycle opportunities in and around Caboolture, Wamuran and D'Aguilar for local residents.
+The trail would also provide walk and cycle opportunities in and around Caboolture, Wamuran and D'Aguilar for local residents.
 In 2010, Moreton Bay Regional Council commissioned a feasibility study of the trail including an extension to Woodford.
 Since that time, MBRC has undertaken further extensive planning work for the Caboolture Wamuran Rail Trail and is committed to building the trail to Wamuran in the short-term.
-Stages 1 and 2 of the trail have been completed, and stage 3 is expected to begin in 2020.
+(It should be noted that construction of the Caboolture Wamuran Rail Trail has not commenced yet it has appeared on the Rail Trails Australia website for several years, it has recently been updated).

-The Samford Valley Rail Trail (originally known as the Ferny Grove Rail Trail) is also listed as a rail trail on promotional websites (such as Must Do Brisbane and Visit Morten Bay Region).
+The Samford Valley Rail Trail (originally known as the Ferny Grove Rail Trail) is also listed as a rail trail on promotional websites (such as MustDo Brisbane adn Visit Morten Bay Region).